RakhithJK/dotnet-vscode-csharp-wiki/Debugging-into-the-.NET-Framework-itself.md

 # Debugging into .NET Core 2.1

-Starting with .NET Core 2.1 Preview 1 and C# Extension version 1.15, it is possible to fairly easily debug into the .NET Framework itself.
-For preview 1 builds, this is currently only possible for ASP.NET assemblies, but it should work for all of the .NET Framework assemblies before the final build of 2.1 ships.
+Starting with .NET Core 2.1 and C# Extension version 1.15, it is possible to easily debug into the .NET Framework itself.

 ### Preparation steps:
-1. Install the latest 1.15 beta.
-[Instructions are here](https://github.com/OmniSharp/omnisharp-vscode/wiki/Installing-Beta-Releases).
+1. Confirm you OmniSharp C# VSCode extension 1.15 or later version installed into VSCode by selecting View->Extentions.
+If not update your 'C# For Visual Stuiod Code (powered by OmniSharp)' extension.
+2. Make sure you have at least version 2.1 of .NET Core installed on your machine.
+Typing 'dotnet --version' will do this.
+The lastest version of .NET Core can be downloaded from  https://www.microsoft.com/net/download.
-2. Install the [.NET Core 2.1 Preview 1 SDK](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview1), and set `TargetFramework` to `netcoreapp2.1' in your .csproj.
+3. Set TargetFramework to `netcoreapp2.1' in your .csproj.
 3. Open up your launch.json file.
 If you aren't familiar with launch.json or debugging .NET Core in VS Code see [here](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger.md).
-4. If, in step 2, you changed your app to target netcoreapp2.1, make sure to update the path in the `program` to also point at the `netcoreapp2.1`.
+4. If, in step 3, you changed your app to target netcoreapp2.1, make sure to update the path in the `program` to also point at the `netcoreapp2.1`.

 ### Turning on .NET Framework stepping
 Open your launch.json file, and add the following entries to the end of your current configuration.